appliedinnovationcorp/nexus/IMPLEMENTATION_STATUS.md

 **Target: End of Week**
 - Complete Authentication Service
-- Deploy first integrated environment
+- Deploy integrated environment with Nextcloud
-- Begin frontend development
+- Begin frontend development with document features
 - Establish production CI/CD pipeline

-The AIC Synergy platform now has a **solid, production-ready foundation** with 4 complete microservices that can handle the core business operations of AIC's AI consulting and digital transformation services.
-The architecture is scalable, maintainable, and ready for the next phase of development.
+The AIC Nexus platform now has a **comprehensive, enterprise-ready foundation** with 5 complete microservices including advanced document management capabilities through Nextcloud integration.
+The platform can handle the full spectrum of AIC's AI consulting and digital transformation services with professional document collaboration features.